What does it take to honor your boundaries and live from that authentic place inside you? Do you earn the respect you deserve?

 This decision I made to leave was aligned with my thoughts and feelings.
 There was no, what I call, incongruence.
 I was certain and assertive, and knew what I wanted.
 So when he asked me that question, it surprised me.
 For the first time, I realized that all I had to do was speak up to change my situation.

 For the first time in my working life, I realized that because I didn’t speak up about anything that bothered me at work the whole time I was there, nobody ever got a chance to make things better for me.

 I never spoke up about getting paged year round, or any of the other reasons I chose to quit, because I didn’t think it was an option.

 Have you ever done this?
 Not spoken up about something that bothers you, or something that you want, simply because you didn’t think it was an option?
 Had I spoken up months before, there may have been changes made to accommodate me, and I might have actually stayed working for them.

 But instead, I spoke to no one about my gripes, and just made the decision to quit.
 I didn’t realize I was letting my personal boundaries get crossed slowly over time, causing me to close up and enjoy my job less and less.

-And no one else knew I was becoming unhappy there either, so they didn’t even get the chance to make things right for me.
+No one else knew I was becoming unhappy there either, so they didn’t even get the chance to make things right for me.
 I just made the decision to quit one day.
 I reached a “that’s enough” point, and committed to leaving.